Our Omaha Federal Credit Union – The History of Kellogg Credit Union

 These charter members were: Catherine Warchol, Richard Saylor, Theodore E. Veat, S. Allen Seline, Jr., Harold Tevis, Marian Bradley, Theodore Himberger, and Jack A. Mueller.

-In 2014 the Credit Union changed its Charter to a community charter which allows us to serve the community.
-If you live, work, worship, or conduct general business in Douglas, Sarpy, or Washington Counties in Nebraska or Pottawattamie County in Iowa or are a family member of a current member, you can now join Kellogg Midwest Federal Credit Union.
+In 2014, the Credit Union changed its Charter to a community charter.
+For credit unions, a community charter allows us to serve the community.
+If you live, work, worship, or conduct general business in Douglas, Sarpy, or Washington Counties in Nebraska or Pottawattamie County in Iowa or are a family member of a current member, you can now become a credit union member of Kellogg Credit Union.

 Our mission is to maintain the soundness and stability of our Credit Union while providing competitive services and opportunities that will enhance the ability of our members to successfully meet their financial needs.